Providing Parental Leave Pay

 • garnishee arrangements

 You don’t need to calculate or pay the contribution.
-This will be paid directly to your employee’s superannuation fund after the relevant financial year has ended, starting from July 2026.
+This will be paid directly to your employee’s superannuation fund after the relevant financial year ends, starting from July 2026.

-While you’re not required to pay superannuation contributions on Parental Leave Pay, you can still make voluntary contributions if you choose to.
+While you don’t have to pay superannuation contributions on Parental Leave Pay, you can choose to make voluntary contributions.

-Read more about the Paid Parental Leave Superannuation Contribution on the Australian Taxation Office website.
+Read more about the Paid Parental Leave Superannuation Contribution on the ATO website.

 Notifying employees

-You’ll need to give your employee written notification of their Parental Leave Pay within one working day of paying it.
-This can be on the usual payslip or in a separate notice, such as a letter or email.
+You’ll need to give your employee written notification of their Parental Leave Pay within one working day of making the payment.
+This can be on their usual payslip or in a separate notice, such as a letter or email.

 The notification must include all of the following: